AQCat25: Unlocking spin-aware, high-fidelity machine learning potentials for heterogeneous catalysis: Acknowledgements

 \section{Acknowledgements}

-The authors acknowledge SandboxAQ leadership, especially Ang Xiao, Adam Lewis, Arman Zaribafiyan, Jeff Graf, Nadia Harhen, Andrew McLaughlin, and Jack Hidary, for their support of this research.
-The authors thank Joseph Gauthier, Kevin Ryczko, Tom Ludwig, Jia-Min Chu, Tyler Sours, Jiyoon Kim, and Jens N{\o}rskov for valuable discussions, code reviews, and feedback.
-The authors recognize computational and engineering support from SungYeon Kim, Rudi Plesch, and the Nvidia DGX team.
+The authors acknowledge SandboxAQ leadership, especially Ang Xiao, Adam Lewis, Arman Zaribafiyan, Jeff Graf, Takeshi Yamazaki, Nadia Harhen, Andrew McLaughlin, and Jack Hidary, for their support of this research.
+The authors thank Joseph Gauthier and Jens N{\o}rskov for valuable discussions and feedback.
+The authors recognize computational and engineering support from the Nvidia DGX team.